 People in financial distress do not have money.
 That seems rather obvious, but many times people feel that bankruptcy is beyond their reach because they do not have the money to hire an attorney to handle it for them.
-They find themself wondering if they can handle it themselves.
+This is tragic because it can lead folks not to file, or to file it without a lawyer because they think that they can handle it themselves.

 How hard can it be?
 Well, plenty, actually, especially if you are in an upper income bracket and are considered "over the median" in means testing.
 There is more to bankruptcy than just declaring it.

 I have represented more than one client who started out on their own and realized that they had stepped into a mess when they met with their trustee.

 - Income and expense statements that were wrong, resulting in more disposable income than they really had, and making it look like they could repay their debt

 - assets that weren't disclosed, which could lead to claims of bad faith by the trustee, a denial of discharge, or worse, a criminal conviction